UUVtQD/Karpenter-TF-Argo/README.md

 - versions.tf: sets the Terraform version to at least 0.14.
 It also sets versions for the providers used in this sample.

+- karpenter-iam.tf: policies, roles, and so on for karpenter

 For more details see the source code.

 ### Configure kubectl